jfernsler/dragon-timelapse/README.md

 	* cleanUp()
 		* deletes all image files and movie file
 		* removes directory
+* **sendIP.py** : Emails a message containing the current IP address
+  * main()
+    * sequentially calls getConfig() and sendIP()
+  * getIP()
+    * strips IP address out of a call to ifconfig
+  * getConfig()
+    * reads in external file with all servers, userIDs and passwords and generates a global dictionary file
+  * sendIP()
+    * initiates connection to the gmail SMTP server
+    * compiles a notification email containing IP address
+    * sends email to recipient listed in the server config file.
 * **gpio.py** : performs all GPIO related tasks
 	* Functions:
 	* main()